fbpx

 Image taken from www.wildlifetrusts.org/ where you can learn so much about so many awesome animals.

-Arctic terns are medium sized birds, measuring 33-35cm in length with a wingspan of around 80cm.
-They mate for life and have a brilliant courting technique, starting with the female chasing the male high into the air then slowly descending, this is called the ‘high flight’.
+Arctic terns are medium-sized birds, measuring 33-35cm in length with a wingspan of around 80cm.
+They mate for life and have a brilliant courting technique, starting with the female chasing the male high into the air and then slowly descending, this is called the ‘high flight’.
 After this comes the ‘fish flight’ where the male gives the female a fish.
-If this all goes well then they strut on land to each other, with the tail up and the wings down.
+If this all goes well they then strut on land to each other, with the tail up and the wings down.
 Finally, they will fly around circling each other.

 Share this post